 System materials must be safely handled and stored to prevent damage.
 A-Clad panels should be kept covered prior to installation.
+A-Clad panels should be carried upright rather than flat.
 Brick slips should be kept clean and dry.

 Cement adhesive and pointing mortar should be stored under cover in dry conditions.
 Any damaged, open or partially used bags should not be used.